 Place the chocolate chips or coarsely chopped chocolate into the top of the double boiler over hot (not boiling) water and allow it to melt.

 When most of the chocolate is shiny, stir until smooth.

 Tips, Tricks, and Substitutions

-Use parchment paper, plastic wrap, or aluminum foil to line the loaf tin before loading up with the bar ingredients.
+Use parchment paper or aluminum foil to line the loaf tin before loading up with the bar ingredients.